opengeospatial/ogcapi-coverages/README.md

 -----------------------

 Without any format encoding HTTP header (Accept and Accept-Encoding) a representation of the coverage in its Native Format will be returned.
 If an encoding HTTP header is provided then a representation of the coverage in the format indicated will be returned.
-The syntax for format encoding HTTP headers is defined in [RFC 2616 "Hypertext Transfer Protocol -- HTTP/1.1"](https://tools.ietf.org/html/rfc2616).
+The syntax for format encoding HTTP headers is defined in [RFC 7231 "Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content"](https://tools.ietf.org/html/rfc7231).

 The format chosen must be able to represent the output of the request.